neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Templating.rst

   prefix to the URI ``http://some/unique/namespace`` and Fluid can look up the corresponding PHP namespace in your settings (so this is a two-piece configuration).
-This makes it possible for your XML editor to validate the template files and even use an XSD schema for autocompletion.
+This makes it possible for your XML editor to validate the template files and even use an XSD schema for auto completion.

 A namespace linking ``f`` to ``\TYPO3\Fluid\ViewHelpers`` is imported by default.
 All other namespaces need to be imported explicitly.